fotock/Developing-iOS-8-Apps-with-Swift/Lecture16.md

   UIImagePickerControllerMediaURL       // NSURL edited video UIImagePickerControllerReferenceURL   // NSURL original (unedited) video
 ```
-### Saving taken images or video into the device’s photo library
+### Saving taken images or video into the device's photo library

   Check out ALAssetsLibrary.

-  Or you can use the file system (though much less likely, we’ll demo this just for demo purposes).
+  Or you can use the file system (though much less likely, we'll demo this just for demo purposes).

 ### In general, much more sophisticated media capture is available